nasa/CTF/docs/ctf/ctf_plugin_guide.md

 # Introduction

-CTF Plugins allow developers to extend CTF with new test commands.
-Each new test command is mapped to its respective implementation in the plugin.
+CTF Plugins allow developers to extend CTF with new test instructions.
+Each new test instruction is mapped to its respective implementation in the plugin.

-# Types of test commands
+# Types of test instructions

-There are two types of supported test commands
+There are two types of supported test instructions
-* Non-verification Commands: Commands that do not require verification at a later time and can be validated right away.
+* Non-verification Instructions: Instructions that do not require verification at a later time and can be validated right away.
 Examples include sending data such as sending a CFS Command.

-* Verification Commands: Commands that require verification (via polling) until the verification is satisfied, or a timeout is reached.
+* Verification Instructions: Instructions that require verification (via polling) until the verification is satisfied, or a timeout is reached.
 Examples including checking that a piece of telemetry changes at some point in the test.
-The implementation of those commands must be non-blocking in order to return control to CTF between the verification polls.
+The implementation of those instructions must be non-blocking in order to return control to CTF between the verification polls.

 # Plugin Creation
 To create a new plugin, create a directory with the `plugin-name` under `plugins/`.
 For example we can create `example_plugin` at the directory `ctf/plugins/example_plugin`.